How to understand that it’s time to update your brand and what exactly needs to be changed

 Restyling is especially relevant for projects that are at the peak of technology, and the environment requires being in trend and associated with innovation.

-The brand needed to adapt the logo and make it readable on devices with any screen.
-So we had to get rid of the serifs
+The brand needed to adapt the logo and make it legible on devices with any screen.
+So, Google had to get rid of the serifs

 Reasons for restyling